A Uniquely Collaborative Environment

+From its earliest days, the Department of Surgery fostered an environment centered on innovation and collaboration.
 In 1910, the school entered into an agreement with Barnes Hospital, which still was in the planning stages, and the existing St. Louis Children’s Hospital to allow students into the wards as clinical clerks.
 The agreement also gave the school the opportunity to conduct clinical research and appoint staff members at both hospitals.

-Meanwhile, Washington University School of Medicine continues as one of the premier medical schools in the world – consistently ranked among the top 10 research medical schools by U.S.News & World Report.
+Washington University School of Medicine continues as one of the premier medical schools in the world – consistently ranked among the top 10 research medical schools by U.S.News & World Report.